Balanced Hermitian structures on twisted cartesian products: Introduction

-The paper is organized as follows.
-In section $2$ we give the framework of the Hermitian Lie algebra $(\G_{(\rho_1,\rho_2)},\J,\K)$.
-In particular, we provide a formula of the Lee form $\theta$ and we investigate it to know when the Hermitian twisted cartesian products structures becomes balanced, LCB and k\"ahlerian.
-We give also a method to construct balanced Hermitian Lie algebras from two Hermitian Lie algebras and applicate it in section $3$.
+The article is organized as follows: In section $2$ we give the framework of the Hermitian Lie algebra $(\G_{(\rho_1,\rho_2)},\J,\K)$.
+In particular, we provide a formula of the Lee form $\theta$ and we investigate it to know when the Hermitian twisted cartesian product structure becomes balanced, LCB and K\"ahlerian.
+We also give a method to construct balanced Hermitian Lie algebras from two Hermitian Lie algebras and apply it in section $3$.

-\textbf{Notation.} Using the Salamon notation we write structure equations for Lie algebras: e.g. $\mathfrak{rr}_{3,1}=(0, -12, -13, 0)$ fixing a coframe $(e^1,e^2,e^3,e^4)$ for $\mathfrak{rr}_{3,1}^*$ that means $\md e^1=\md e^4=0$ and $\md e^2=-e^1\wedge e^2=-e^{12}$, $\md e^3=-e^1\wedge e^3=-e^{13}.$
+\textbf{Notation.} Using the Salamon notation, we write structure equations for Lie algebras: e.g. $\mathfrak{rr}_{3,1}=(0, -12, -13, 0)$ fixing a coframe $(e^1,e^2,e^3,e^4)$ for $\mathfrak{rr}_{3,1}^*$ that means $\md e^1=\md e^4=0$ and $\md e^2=-e^1\wedge e^2=-e^{12}$, $\md e^3=-e^1\wedge e^3=-e^{13}.$